sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ### Topic Spaces
 Topic space is a new concept introduced to simplify management of topics used for publishing and subscribing by your clients.

-**Topic space:**  A topic space is a set of topic templates (defined below).
+A topic space is a set of topic templates (defined below).
 It is used to simplify access control management by enabling you to grant publish or subscribe access to a group of topics at once instead of individual topics.
 It is important to note that the publishing is a supported action on all topic spaces by default; however, you need to configure the subscription support as detailed below.

+####Topic filter:
-**Topic filter:**  An [MQTT topic filter](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718106) is an MQTT topic that can include wildcards for one or more of its segments, allowing it to match multiple MQTT topics.
+An [MQTT topic filter](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718106) is an MQTT topic that can include wildcards for one or more of its segments, allowing it to match multiple MQTT topics.
 It is used to simplify subscriptions declarations as one topic filter can match multiple topics.

 The service supports all the MQTT wildcards defined by the [MQTT specification](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718107) as follows:
 - +: which matches a single segment.